niles-c/portfolio-rock-paper-scissors/README.md

 I wanted to give the player an option to immediately replay a 5-round game (particularly if the game ended in a tie).
 I declared a variable newGame that prompts the user if they'd like to play again.
 As I did with the initial prompt, I used a while loop to ensure the user enters valid input.

-If the user chooses to play again, I reset the value for playerScore and computerScore to 0, and invoked game().
+If the user chooses to play again, I reset the value for playerScore and computerScore to 0, and invoked game.
 If the player chooses to quit, the game ceases.

 ```javascript
 let newGame = prompt(